amahi/amahi-net/index.md

 This the internet home of Amahi.net.

-Amahi.net is the default domain set for Amahi installations.
+Amahi.net is the default domain for Amahi installations.
 If you have arrived here after a fresh Amahi install, you probably have a few steps to finish before configuring your Amahi HDA.

+{% include test.html %}